nihannihu/portfolio/README.md

-# Mohammed Nihan - Software Engineering Portfolio
+# Nihan Nihu (nihannihu) - Software Engineering Portfolio

 Welcome to my professional portfolio!
-I'm a passionate software engineering student at Visvesvaraya Technological University, specializing in backend development and full-stack web applications.
+I'm Nihan Nihu (GitHub: nihannihu, Instagram: @nihannihuu), a passionate software engineering student at Visvesvaraya Technological University, specializing in backend development and full-stack web applications.

 ## 🌐 Portfolio Website
 [Live Demo](https://nihannihu.github.io/portfolio/)

 ## 👨‍💻 About Me
-I'm an engineering student pursuing Computer Science at Gousia College of Engineering, Ramanagara.
+I'm Nihan Nihu, an engineering student pursuing Computer Science at Gousia College of Engineering, Ramanagara.
 My passion lies in technology, particularly in networking, programming languages like Java, Node.js, C, JavaScript, SQL, HTML, CSS, and PHP.
 I'm proficient with frameworks like CodeIgniter and am actively seeking opportunities to apply my skills in real-world projects.

+As a developer known as "nihannihu" online, I focus on building efficient backend systems and solving complex problems.
+You can find me on GitHub as [nihannihu](https://github.com/nihannihu) and on Instagram as [@nihannihuu](https://www.instagram.com/nihannihuu/).

 ## 🛠️ Technical Skills